Can you establish a case for employer negligence?

 If an injury or illness happens because your employer has neglected their responsibilities as a caregiver, it's time to take action.
 This means filing a claim form, getting medical treatment and talking to a lawyer about seeking the damages you're owed.

 There are a lot of different definitions of negligence, and you may not even realise that your situation qualifies.
 For example, did your boss forget to warn you about a potential risk on your worksite?
 Something as simple as a neglected 5-minute conversation can make all the difference.

 If you think you might be the victim of employer negligence, it's important to get legal help right away.
-Contact our team at Marshall Gibson Lawyers for a free case evaluation - that's the first step.
+Contact our team at Marshall & Gibson Lawyers on 1800 675 417 or send us an email for a free case evaluation - that's the first step.